 Now that small business owners have the 20% deduction available for their pass-through income in 2018, as a business owner, you will need to begin to position your business to take full advantage of the new tax deduction.
 However, the Qualified Business Income (“QBI”) deduction has taxable income thresholds.
 Once the owner’s personal taxable income begins to exceed specific dollar amounts, the 20% deduction with either phase out or it will trigger an alternative calculation that could lower the deduction.
+This is great news for any business trying to save money to keep afloat.
+Most small businesses have a struggle to stay open and need to compare business electricity prices, sell equipment and cut back in order to save money so this tax deduction will really help them.

 First: Understand The 20% Deduction